If you are still running Python 2 and using OctoPrint 1.7x, you will see warnings like this:

 If your UI already says you are on OctoPi 0.18 but you still get this warning, it means you are actually on a development version of OctoPi 0.18 from before it was migrated to Python 3.
-You'll have to reflash a stable release of 0.18 or alternatively may proceed with the migration instructions for OctoPi 0.17.
+You'll have to reflash a newer release or alternatively may proceed with the migration instructions for OctoPi 0.17.

 Please follow the instructions on the Upgrade to Python 3 script's homepage to get your OctoPi 0.17 install upgraded to use Python 3.

 Note that you really only have this option for OctoPi 0.17.0 and some development versions of OctoPi 0.18.0.
-Any earlier OctoPi versions are not supported, and you will have to manually update your OS (installing OctoPi 0.18 or otherwise).
+Any earlier OctoPi versions are not supported, and you will have to manually update your OS (installing a newer build of OctoPi or otherwise).

 Manual installs on Linux can be upgraded if you have Python 3.7 or newer already installed, by using the Upgrade Script.
 Python 3.7 or newer needs to be installed as